Flying with your dog to Mexico City (CDMX)

 Dog parks and outdoor spaces in Mexico City

 Another standout was Parque de los Venados.
-It was especially good in the mornings, when the fenced-off dog area filled up with locals and their dogs.
-It felt more community-driven, and it was a great spot for relaxed socialization.
+It is especially good in the mornings.
+There is a fenced dog area that fills up with people and their dogs.
+It felt more community-driven and it was a great spot for relaxed socialization.

 Restaurants and Cafes in Mexico City with a dog

-The experience isn’t the same across the entire city however.
+The experience isn’t the same across the entire city.
 Some places are more accommodating to dogs than others.
-But in the right areas, you don’t have to constantly worry if your dog will be allowed, which makes all the difference when you are traveling.

 Getting around Mexico City with a dog

-Sidewalks are generally good, and there’s a lot within walking distance.
+Sidewalks are generally good and there is always a lot within walking distance.
 This makes day-to-day life simple with a dog.
-Just remember that Mexico City is busy, and there’s always a lot going on.
-Keeping your dog on a leash makes a big difference, not just for navigating crowds and traffic, but also for dealing with the occasional street dog.
+Just remember that Mexico City is busy and there’s always a lot going on.
+Keeping your dog on a leash makes a big difference.
+Not just for navigating crowds and traffic, but also for dealing with the occasional street dog.
 Most are harmless, but every now and then you may come across one that’s a bit more territorial or aggressive.

 Uber is widely available and one of the easiest ways to get around with a dog.
-In Mexico City, Uber Pet is also available, which is the best option if you’re traveling with a larger dog.
-For smaller dogs, regular Uber rides are often fine, but it depends on the driver.
+In Mexico City, Uber Pet is also available which is the best option if you’re traveling with a larger dog.
+For smaller dogs regular Uber rides are usually fine but it depends on the driver.

-Taxis are generally accommodating, but it is not guaranteed.
-Some will have no problem taking a dog, while others may refuse, so it’s a bit less predictable compared to Uber.
-For longer distances or when you want the simplest option, Uber is usually the most reliable choice.
+Taxis are generally accommodating but not guaranteed.
+Some will have no problem taking a dog while others may refuse.
+So it’s a bit less predictable compared to Uber.
+For longer distances or when you want the simplest option Uber is usually the most reliable choice.

 Public transportation in Mexico City is extensive and very affordable.
 But it has it’s limitations when traveling with a dog.
-In general, dogs are not allowed unless they are service animals or are transported in a carrier.
-From experience, service dogs are accepted, but you should expect to be asked for documentation, especially on the metro.
+In general dogs are not allowed unless they are service animals or are transported in a carrier.
+From our experience, service dogs are accepted but you should expect to be asked for documentation, especially on the metro.

-Collectivos (shared vans) can be another option, and in my experience they were more relaxed about dogs.
+Collectivos (shared vans) can be another option and in my experience they are more relaxed about dogs.
 They can get very crowded, so it’s not always the most comfortable choice.

 Vet access and pet services in Mexico City